The World’s Most Expensive Hobby (Part 3)

 The simple truth is that you may never actually know the true amount of return that you actually generated from this investment; you may never actually know the true amount of risk that you took along the way; and you may never actually know how much you would have earned had you just passively invested in your benchmark.

 All of these concerns point to an often overlooked issue with active investing in general.
 It’s the patent notion that you’ll likely never know if you’re doing a good job or not.
-It’s for this very reason that most active investors continue with type of investing, i.e., most don’t know what they’re giving up by this endeavour.
+It’s for this very reason that most active investors persevere with this type investment strategy, i.e., most don’t know what they’re giving up by this endeavor.
 And most never will.